arno-th/WAQI-ETL-2024/README.md

 The database container runs a single clickhouse instance (this could be augmented to use a more scalable container with a scheduler and workers similar to the Airflow container - however that is beyond the current scope of this project)
 See the following [Github repo](https://github.com/ClickHouse/examples/blob/main/docker-compose-recipes/README.md) for further examples of how to set up various Clickhouse configurations.

+## Formatting and Linting
+This project configures [Ruff](https://docs.astral.sh/ruff/) as a linter and formatter.
+The configuration is stored in `pyproject.toml`, which specifies which rules to apply when linting and formatting (see the [documentation](https://docs.astral.sh/ruff/rules/) for all available rules).

+A Github action has been setup in `.github\workflows\workflow.yml` which runs the Ruff linter on pushes to the Github.
+It will fail with relevant errors when any of the linting rules are violated, ensuring that the code adheres to the defined style and quality standards.

+Ruff can also be installed locally using `pip install ruff`.
+This allows the use of:
+- `ruff check` to check for errors (add `--fix` argument to allow auto fixes for compatible rules)
+- `ruff format` to auto format files based on the selected rules.

 # Instructions
 ## Prerequisites
 Docker is required to run the docker containers.
 You can find installation instrutions on the [Docker website](https://docs.docker.com/desktop/).